1996 California Proposition 218: Public Hearing Requirement and Assessment Ballot Tabulation

 The agency must conduct at least one public hearing upon the proposed assessment not less than 45 days after mailing the notice of the proposed assessment to the record owners of each identified parcel subject to the proposed assessment.
 At the public hearing, any person is permitted to present written or oral testimony to the agency.
 The public hearing may also be continued from time to time.

 At the public hearing, the agency must consider all protests against the proposed assessment.
 At the conclusion of the public hearing, an impartial person designated by the agency who does not have a vested interest in the outcome of the proposed assessment must tabulate the assessment ballots.
 The governing body of the agency may, if necessary, continue the assessment ballot tabulation at a different time or location accessible to the public, provided the governing body announces the time and location at the public hearing.
-The impartial person may use technological methods of tabulating the assessment ballots, including, but not limited to, punchcard or optically readable (bar-coded) assessment ballots.
+The impartial person may use technological methods of tabulating the assessment ballots, including punchcard or optically readable (bar-coded) assessment ballots.

 In tabulating the assessment ballots, the ballots must be weighted according to the proportional financial obligation of each affected parcel.
 If more than one of the record owners of an identified parcel submits an assessment ballot, the amount of the proposed assessment to be imposed upon the identified parcel must be allocated to each ballot submitted in proportion to the respective record ownership interests or, if the ownership interests are not shown on the record, as established to the satisfaction of the agency by documentation provided by those record owners.
-The assessment ballot process under Proposition 218 is frequently referred to as an "assessment ballot proceeding" and is not technically regarded as an election.
+The assessment ballot process under Proposition 218 is frequently referred to as an "assessment ballot proceeding" but is not technically considered an election.